homanchou/xr/book/08-Basic-User-Events-and-Avatar.md

 ```
 The "entities_diff" event comes in groups of creates, updates and deletes, so we know the operation.
 This way components can listen for the type of operation in the event.

 In the receiving system, say we want to match when an avatar is deleted.
-We'll want to use the `componentExists` function to see if the `StateMutation` has a component name "tag" = "avatar" in the components object.
+We'll want to use the `componentExists` function to see if the `StateMutation` has a component named "avatar" in the components object.
 However, we won't successfully match unless we make a slight tweak because on a delete situation our payload hardly includes any components at all.
-And the same is true for entity update mutations, because the event will only include the components that were updated, which may not include the components it was originally created with, like "tag" = "avatar.
+And the same is true for entity update mutations, because the event will only include the components that were updated.
+Since "avatar" is not a change, it won't be in the event so we can filter by it using RxJS filters.
+To fix this we need to supply the full list of components of every entity so that we can match on any component that is part of the entity.

 ### Create Front-end State To Cache Coponents